This is a story…

 Geez.
 No need to be so aggressive right off the bat.
 I’m joking of course, if you couldn’t tell that yet.
 I joke often, and I think I’m humorous.
 Although, I might be the only one.

 I’m Scott.
-I lived a pretty normal life until I was 22, when I flipped and totaled a car nearly crashing into a telephone pole and killing myself.
+I lived a pretty normal life until I was 22, then I flipped and totaled a car, nearly killing myself—missed a telephone pole by a few feet.
+I had been drinking.

-After that, I knew there was more to life than my small town and even smaller beliefs about the world.
+After that, I knew there was more to life than my small town, and my even smaller beliefs about the world.
 I moved to Seoul, South Korea in 2006, planning to live abroad for one year.
 I lived abroad for over a decade.

 Simply, this site started from following my curiosities.

-I fell in love with reading when I returned to America and was going through the lowest point in my life, so I wanted to create this site to help others out there that might be going through a tough time—it’s for those who need that little spark to realize that they can turn their life around.
+I fell in love with reading when I returned to the United States and was going through the lowest point in my life, so I wanted to create this site to help others out there that might be going through a tough time—it’s for those who need that little spark to realize that they can turn their life around.

 So, I taught myself how to create a website, and now, here we are.